General Staff: there have been over 60 clashes between the AFU and the Russian army — online.ua

 Points of attention

-- The Ukrainian Defense Forces have engaged in over 60 combat clashes with the Russian army, successfully repelling multiple attacks and holding their positions.
+- Over 60 combat clashes have taken place between the Armed Forces of Ukraine and the Russian army, showcasing the resilience and determination of Ukrainian defenders.

+- Ukrainian defense forces have effectively thwarted numerous enemy attacks using aviation and artillery, demonstrating their readiness and capability to protect the nation.

-- The General Staff of the Armed Forces of Ukraine provides operational information on the ongoing conflict, highlighting the enemy's artillery and mortar fire, as well as airstrikes on various regions.
+- The General Staff of the Armed Forces of Ukraine provides crucial information on the current situation, highlighting the relentless efforts of Ukrainian defenders to hold the line against the Russian invasion.

-- Ukrainian defenders are actively fighting off enemy assaults in different directions, including Kupyansk, Lyman, Kramatorsk, Toretsk, Pokrovsky, Novopavlivske, Hulyaipil, Orikhiv, Dnieper, and Kursk region.
+The enemy from the territory of the Russian Federation launched artillery attacks on the areas of the settlements of Kucherivka, Myropylske, Luhivka in the Sumy region; Mykhailivske in the Chernihiv region.
+The settlements of Petrushivka, Turya, Ugroidy, Stepok and Krasnopillya in the Sumy region were subjected to air strikes with guided bombs.

-In the Kharkiv direction, the enemy once attacked the positions of our units near Dvorichnaya.
-The fighting continues to this day.
+In the Kharkiv direction, the enemy once tried to attack the positions of the Defense Forces in the area of the settlement of Vovchansk.

-In the Kupyansk direction, the Russian occupiers carried out one attack near Zagryzove.
+In the Kupyansk direction, the enemy twice tried to advance towards our positions in the Pishchane and Kruglyakivka areas during the day.
+The defense forces successfully repelled the enemy attacks.

-In the Lyman direction, the invading army has launched six attacks on Ukrainian positions near Yampolivka and in the direction of the settlement of Nove today.
+In the Lyman direction, 12 clashes occurred in the areas of the settlements of Kopanky, Novomykhaylivka, Nove, Zelena Dolyna, Yampolivka, Torske, and Ivanivka.
+Four clashes are still ongoing.

+In the Toretsk direction, the invaders attacked 13 times in the areas of Dachny, Druzhba, and Toretsk.
+Four clashes are still ongoing.

+High enemy activity is currently maintained in the Pokrovsk direction.
+Fifteen times during the day the enemy tried to advance to our positions near the settlements of Zelene Pole, Elizavetivka, Udachne, Preobrazhenka, Bogdanivka and Andriivka.
 One clash is still ongoing.

-In the Kramatorsk direction, the enemy is trying to advance towards Oleksandro-Shultyny, the attack is repelled.
+The enemy also carried out air strikes in the area of the settlement of Pokrovsk.

-In the Toretsk direction, the enemy is trying to wedge into our defenses in the areas of Toretsk, Krymske, and Diliivka.
-Our defenders have repelled six assaults by the invaders, and three more attacks are ongoing.
+In the Novopavlivske direction, the aggressor attacked five times in the areas of Konstantinopol and Dniproenergia.
+One clash is still ongoing.

-In the Pokrovsky direction, since the beginning of the day, Russian invaders have made 29 attempts to push our soldiers from the occupied positions in the areas of the settlements of Tarasivka, Elizavetivka, Promin, Lysivka, Novoukrainka, Zvirovo, Udachne, Uspenivka, Preobrazhenka, Oleksiivka, Andriivka.
-The defense forces are holding back the onslaught and have repelled 24 attacks, five clashes are still ongoing.

-In the Novopavlivske direction, Ukrainian defenders repelled five assaults by enemy troops.
-The enemy tried to advance in the area of Constantinople.
+In the Hulyaipol direction, the defenders repelled one enemy attack in the Novosilka area.
+The enemy launched air strikes targeting the settlements of Shevchenko, Novodarivka, Novopil, and Hulyaipol.

-In the Hulyaipil direction, the enemy is attacking the positions of our troops in the direction of Novopil, one battle is ongoing.

-In the Orikhiv direction, the invaders launched two attacks in the direction of Stepovoye.
-Fighting continues to this day.
-Yasna Polyana, Blakytne, and Novoivanivka were hit by KAB airstrikes.

-Since the beginning of the day, the enemy has not carried out offensive operations in the Dnieper direction , however, it has carried out airstrikes on Burgunka and Vyrivka.
+In the Orikhiv direction, the enemy did not conduct active offensive operations, however, it carried out air strikes on the Novodanylivka and Novoandriivka areas.

+In the Dnieper direction, the enemy once unsuccessfully tried to attack the positions of our troops.

+In Kursk, Ukrainian defenders repel one attack by the invaders, a total of 13 clashes have been recorded so far.
+The enemy carried out 7 air strikes, dropping 8 guided bombs on settlements and positions of the Defense Forces.
+In addition, it carried out 155 artillery attacks, including three from multiple launch rocket systems.

 More on the topic